Sylius/Sylius/docs/getting-started-with-sylius/shop-customizations.rst

 to customize a logo image.

-It's placed in **SyliusShopBundle**, at ``Resources/views/_header.html.twig.path``, so to override it, you should create a ``templates/bundles/SyliusShopBundle/_header.html.twig`` file and copy the original file content.
-Next, replace the
+It's placed in **SyliusShopBundle**, at ``Resources/views/_header.html.twig.path``, so to override it, you should create the ``templates/bundles/SyliusShopBundle/_header.html.twig`` file and copy the original file content.
-``img`` element source with a link to the logo or properly imported asset image (take a look at `Symfony assets documentation <https://symfony.com/doc/current/best_practices/web-assets.html>`_ for more info).
+Next, replace the ``img`` element source with a link to the logo or properly imported asset image (take a look at `Symfony assets documentation <https://symfony.com/doc/current/best_practices/web-assets.html>`_ for more info).

 .. hint::

-    Psst!
-To speed up your learning path you can just put a logo file into the ``public/assets/`` directory.
-Just remember, it should not be committed into the repository or throw on the server, it's just for the testing reasons!
+    *Psst!* To speed up your learning path you can just put a logo file into the ``public/assets/`` directory.
+Just remember, it should not be committed into the repository or put on the server, it's just for the testing reasons!

 At the end of customization, the overridden file would look similar to this: